graasp/graasp-mobile-builder/README.md

 If you want to add a new package to the project, use the command `yarn expo install <package>`.
 This would determine the best version of the package compatible with the current version of Expo in the project and the rest of the dependencies.
 Not necessarily it would install the latest version of the package.

-Run `yarn start --dev-client` to start a development client into a simulator.
+Run `yarn start` to start a development client into a simulator.
 See Test the app in a simulator section to know how to install and run the app in a simulator.

 ### Local environment variables